Christmas in July – How To Prepare Your Online Store for Pre-Holiday Shopping

 With Amazon running Prime Day in the middle of July, and with more retailers gearing up for the pre-holiday and holiday shopping rushes, it’s essential to keep ecommerce holiday marketing on your mind all year round.

 Here’s what you need to know to prepare (as early as possible) for this year’s big shopping season.

 The Effect of Changing Consumer

 While the holiday shopping seasons have gotten earlier, they’ve also gotten larger.
-According to the National Retail Federation, an estimated 20%-40% of yearly sales for SMBs take place in the last two months of the year, and holiday ecommerce sales grew 15.8% between 2015 and 2016.
+According to the National Retail Federation, an estimated 20%-40% of yearly sales for SMBs take place in the last two months of the year, and holiday ecommerce sales grew 18% in 2018, per a report by Internet Retailer.